pcal43/fastback/docs/index.md

 ## Road Map
+* Support for restoring remote snapshots
+* Better management of remote snapshots
 * UI for managing backups from the title screen
-* Better management of remote snapshots
 * Forge support (maybe)

 ## Acknowledgements